In the atom, spontaneous (or induced) decay takes place from time to time. Two kinds of decay events are classically known.

 Fast Radio Bursts

-Fast radio Bursts (FRBs) are a form of energy in the universe which is extremely high frequency and of unknown origin.
+Fast Radio Bursts (FRBs) are a form of energy in the universe which are observed with extremely high frequency and remain of unknown origin.

 Might FRBs be the decay event attendant to planetary birthings?

 Images from giphy.com and Wikipedia in public domain.
-Original theories presented on this site are copyright of the author and marst.io.
+Original theories presented on this site are copyright of the author Paul Hallelujah BScH MTS & marst.io.
+For my children Sunna and Joey.
 Please attribute accordingly as per Creative Commons Licensing Agreement.
+To help us with animating this material into a feature documentary film please consider making a donation.
+Our Public Address to Receive BTC: